debrajpaul/full-budget-app/docs/ARCHITECTURE.md

   capacity.
 - **Functions** (`transaction-loader.stack.ts`,
   `transaction-category-loader.stack.ts`, `graphql-api.stack.ts`) – Lambda
-  definitions wired to the deployed bundles.
+  definitions wired to the deployed bundles, pre-configured with X-Ray tracing.
-- **Parameters & alarms** (`ssm-param.stack.ts`, `lambda-alarms-construct.ts`) –
+- **Parameters, alarms, tracing** (`ssm-param.stack.ts`,
-  Stores shared secrets/flags in SSM Parameter Store and configures CloudWatch alarms for error budgets.
+  `lambda-alarms-construct.ts`, `xray.stack.ts`) – Stores shared secrets/flags
+  (e.g., JWT secret) in SSM Parameter Store, configures CloudWatch alarms, and sets up an X-Ray sampling rule/group for trace collection.

 `pnpm --filter ./infra cdk:deploy:all` deploys every stack after a monorepo build, while `pnpm synth` produces the CloudFormation templates for review.

 ## Data Flow
+1. **Authenticate & scope** – Users register/login via GraphQL; JWT secrets are
+   sourced from SSM and decoded in the request context to attach `tenantId`, `userId`, and `email` to every operation.
-1. **Upload & queue** – Tenants upload statements to S3 and enqueue ingestion
+2. **Upload & queue** – `uploadStatement` writes the file to S3 and pushes an SQS message describing the bank/tenant/user to kick off ingestion.
-   jobs in the SQS statement queue.
-2. **Ingest** – `txn-loaders` fetches the file, parses rows into canonical transactions, and persists them to the transactions table.
+3. **Ingest** – `txn-loaders` is triggered by SQS, fetches the file, parses rows into canonical transactions, and persists them to the transactions table.
-3. **Categorise** – Transaction records requiring tagging emit jobs that the `tag-loaders` worker consumes.
-Keyword rules run first; unresolved entries trigger Bedrock classification when `AI_TAGGING_ENABLED` permits it.
+4. **Auto-categorise** – The transactions table stream triggers `tag-loaders`, which runs keyword rules first, then Bedrock when enabled, and writes the category/confidence back to DynamoDB (plus per-tenant category rules).
-4. **Persist insights** – Categorised transactions, budgets, recurring transactions, and savings goals live in dedicated DynamoDB tables via stores in `@db`.
+5. **Persist insights** – Budgets, recurring transactions, savings goals, and sinking funds live in dedicated DynamoDB tables via stores in `@db`.
-5. **Serve API** – `graphql-api` combines data from the stores and domain services to power dashboards (reviews, forecasts, budgeting tools).
+6. **Serve API** – `graphql-api` combines data from the stores and domain services to power dashboards (reviews, forecasts, budgeting tools).
-6. **Observe** – Structured logs flow through the shared logger, and metrics are exposed via `/metrics` for alerting and dashboards.
+7. **Observe** – Structured logs flow through the shared logger, metrics are exposed via `/metrics`, and traces are sampled by X-Ray.

 ## AI-Assisted Categorisation
 - **Rule engine first** – `TransactionCategoryService` executes deterministic